HeadGAP: Few-Shot 3D Head Avatar via Generalizable Gaussian Priors: Limitations and Future Works

 \section{Limitations and Future Works}

-While our method can quickly construct personalized, high-fidelity, and realistic human head avatars, it still has the following issues: 1.
-In cases where the subject wears glasses or has noticeable facial accessories, the avatar construction may exhibit artifacts (as depicted in \cref{fig:supp-failure}).
+While our method can quickly construct personalized, high-fidelity, and realistic human head avatars, it still has the following issues: (1) In cases where the subject wears glasses or has noticeable facial accessories, the avatar construction may exhibit artifacts (as depicted in \cref{fig:supp-failure}).
 A reason for this incapability is that our prior learning phase does not incorporate such samples for training.
 Including the corresponding data for training can potentially resolve this problem.
-2. Our method does not focus on modeling the subject's clothing and hair.
+(2) The adoption of CNNs for refinement in screen space may result in view-dependent overfitting, which can induce flickering among different viewpoints and lead to quality degradation for certain unseen views during training.
+Therefore, exploring more consistent refinement techniques in 3D space presents a promising avenue for further investigation.
+(3) Our method does not focus on modeling the subject's clothing and hair.
 We believe that combining methods such as \cite{luo2024gaussianhair} to model hair or clothing separately is a promising research direction.
-3. Additionally, lighting variation is important for the realism of head avatars.
+(4) Additionally, lighting variation is important for the realism of head avatars.
 Currently, we only consider uniform lighting.
 We believe that integrating relighting into the Gaussian Splatting is also a promising research direction for head avatars.

 {

 }